Alan22/STSA-Toolkit/README.md

 Below are the steps for installing and guidelines for using the STSA toolkit.

-Step 1: Download Toolkit
+## Step 1: Download Toolkit
+Select the .mlapp installer file from this repo and click download (Currently "STSA_Toolkit_V1.mlappinstall")

-Step 2: Install Toolkit
+## Step 2: Install Toolkit

 1. Open MATLAB (the app should work on most versions, but has not been tested on versions before MATLAB 2021a)
 2. Click the apps tab at the top of the MATLAB interface.